Wage pressures coming? U.S. companies start to sound the alarm

 The company said it has been able to offset the higher costs so far through its prices.

-Similarly, real estate investment trusts Ventas (VTR.N) and Welltower (HCN.N) mentioned concerns about wage pressures in the recent reporting period.
+Similarly, real estate investment trusts Ventas and Welltower mentioned concerns about wage pressures in the recent reporting period.

-Some industries are expecting higher labor costs from renewed contracts, such as the case with airlines.
+Some industries are expecting labor headwinds from renewed contracts, such as the case with airlines.

-Contract negotiations are in the works for pilots at major U.S. airlines United (UAL.N), Delta (DAL.N) and Southwest (LUV.N) that could result in higher wages and costs in 2016.
-Hospital providers, too, are citing higher employee costs.
+Contract negotiations are in the works for pilots at major U.S. airlines United, Delta and Southwest that could result in higher wages and costs in 2016.

+Hospital provider HCA Holdings, too, has cited increase in contract labor expenses.

-When it warned on results last month and cited higher labor costs, HCA Holdings (HCA.N) triggered a selloff in the hospital provider space.
+When it warned on profit last month, it cited higher labor costs, triggering a selloff in the hospital provider space.
 Its labor costs as a percentage of sales increased in the third quarter from a year ago.

-Universal Health Services (UHS.N) CFO Steve Filton, though, said the industry was not yet experiencing the same wage pressure as it was a decade ago.

-To be sure, plenty of companies are still laying off workers to cut costs further, especially in the energy sector, which is hard hit by falling oil prices.

 Last month, nonfarm payrolls recorded their largest gain since December 2014, while the unemployment rate fell to a 7-1/2-year low of 5.0 percent.